Soso2509/ACIT4630-Project/README.md

 - Copies the desired IL model (f.ex.
 P1) and renames it to `bc_model.pth`

 - And then it runs `--worker` instead of `--rl-worker`
+>[!NOTE]
+  >It can take as much as a minute or two before the trainer starts receiving step data.

 ## 4. Running Existing Models
 If you want to **resume training or continue from a previously trained model:**